 What kind of jobs do graduates of the B.A. program enter?

 The B.A. program in Childhood Studies provides students with a strong foundation in the liberal arts.
 Graduates of the program will be able to communicate effectively in speech and in writing, understand and manipulate quantitative information, interpret complicated social problems from humanistic and social science perspectives, and are widely knowledgeable about children and representations of them.
 This background prepares students for success for careers in many areas: teaching, social service, youth programming, and so on.

-For further information, please contact Undergraduate Program Coordinator Dr. Susan Miller at email@example.com
+For further information, please contact the Undergraduate Program Coordinator Dr. Meredith Bak at firstname.lastname@example.org

 Undecided?
 Considering a Childhood Studies Major?

 We’re always happy to talk to students who are trying to decide if a Childhood Studies major is right for them.
 Stop by any of the professors’ office hours listed on our Advising page.